 Anchoring to Walls

-All cabinets and fillers have partially pre-drilled “universal fit” holes that are perfectly aligned for a precision fit.
-Finish drilling the holes of two adjoining cabinets using a ¼” drill bit and then fasten the cabinets together using the provided hardware.
+Most cabinets and fillers have partially pre-drilled “universal fit” holes that are perfectly aligned for a precision fit.
+Finish drilling the holes of two adjoining cabinets using a ¼” drill bit, and then fasten the cabinets together using the provided hardware.

-• If the pre-drilled holes don’t line up, that is a red flag that your cabinets aren’t level
+- If the pre-drilled holes don’t line up, that is a red flag that your cabinets are not level.

 Countertops

-Countertop adhesive will not stick to the spreader, but it will form a cleat inside the recessed glue block.
+NOTE: Countertop adhesive will create a “cleat” inside the recessed glue block.

 Cutting through Cabinets